anonymousresearchers/anonymousresearchers.github.io/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/anonymousresearchers/anonymousresearchers.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Purpose

+The purpose of this website is to provide the data used in the submission in MobiSys 2020.
-### Support Material
+### Data

 - The source code of implementing different prediction algorithms, building and evaluating different prediction models is written in Python, and can be found here.
-- The data of our 7 million prediction models is stored as .RData file and can be found [here.]https://drive.google.com/file/d/1FMuvddoRjXpo0q_8NKrA0rFKt96dura3/view
+- The data of our 7 million prediction models is stored as .RData file and can be found [here.](https://drive.google.com/file/d/1FMuvddoRjXpo0q_8NKrA0rFKt96dura3/view)
 - All the data analyses are performed through R scripts and can be found here.

 ```markdown